MyMedsAndMe/spell/README.md

 - Easy to extend: add new roles, transports, or serializers without changing the core library:

 Be sure to understand [peer owners](#peer-owner) before using.

 ## How it Works

-You can run the examples you're about to run into, though first you'll need [crossbar.io](http://crossbar.io/).
+You can run the examples which follow, though first you'll need [crossbar.io](http://crossbar.io/).
 You might install it via pip:

 ```shell